Saturdays start slow in Salto. Even hound dogs sleep in this morning, worn out from chasing girls all night.

-On the river, Captains push their speed boats hard, taking two, three, four paying customers further up the river where dorados are waiting to be reeled in.
+On the Rio Uruguay, small boat Captains are pushing their fishing boats hard, taking two, three, four paying customers further up the river where dorado’s are waiting to be reeled in at ” La Zona” where fishing is excellent and many travelers like to go in their quest of trophy fish.

-On the pier this weekend there is a photo shoot in progress with three young girls dancing, modeling swimsuits, posing for photos and getting direction from an old bald impressario wearing sunglasses.
-When they change costumes a matronly attendant holds up a coat as a changing room.
+On the pier this morning, early, there is a photo shoot in progress with three young girls dancing, modeling swimsuits, posing for sexy photos and getting direction from an old, bald impressario wearing sunglasses.
+When the teens change costumes a matronly attendant holds up a coat for them that becomes their changing room.

-Clowning around, the boss stands on the top of one of the benches and dances while the film crew snaps shots and gives him appreciation.
+Clowning around, their big boss balances on the back of one of the benches on the pier and dances while a film crew snaps shots and gives him appreciation.

 The girls love it.

-I don’t know what they are trying to sell, but youth and sex sells most anything.
+I don’t know what they are trying to sell so early in the day, but youth and sex sells most anything anytime.

-Behind the news is always old men with money and connections.
+Behind news, business and politics is always old men with lots of money and lots of connections.

-One of the first things you pick up in a new place is a local map.
+One of the first things I pick up in a new place is a local map.

-You find main streets, find plazas, find the river, find the bus terminal or airport, a good place to eat, the farmacia, and someone who knows a little English if you get in a jam.
+I find main streets, find plazas, find the river, find the bus terminal or airport, a good place to eat, the farmacia, and someone who knows a little English if I get in a jam.
 The map the hotel gives me is called the “Plano Urbano de Salto.”
-One of the closer things to see is the Museo of Bella Arts.
+One of the things to see close to where I’m staying is the Museo of Bella Arts.

 This museum was once a huge home belonging to the woman whose portrait is on the wall when you first enter.
-The pink colored house is on Uruguay street and is open free of charge to anyone who wishes to see inside.
-Walking inside you see that the lady collected art, and, when she passed, left the house and art as her memorial.
+The pink colored house is on Uruguay street and is open, free of charge, to anyone who wishes to see inside.
+Entering the museum, you see that the lady collected art, and, when she passed, left the house and art as her memorial.

 One of the smaller, and maybe least ostentatious paintings, is of a gaucho.